kimpuvi99/moneytracker/README.md

   - 🔜  Creating the APP icon and name.
   - ✔️  The option to edit or delete transactions by clicking on them.
   - ✔️  Adding dates to the transactions so you can see your incomes/expenses by date (daily, weekly, monthly, yearly and total).
+  - 🔜  Lateral menu to navigate to different pages (Home Screen, Accounts, Categories, etc).
-  - 🔜  Allow the user to create categories to classify each transaction.
+  - 🔜  Categories Page: Allows the user to create different categories to classify each transaction.
+  - 🔜  Accounts Page: Allows the user to create different accounts to allocate their transactions.
   - 🔜  Implementing graphs to have a visual view of how the money is distributed.
   - 🔜  A sing in page where you can register or sing in with your google account.
   - 🔜  Improving the APP design.